dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ![Correlation Matrix](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Correlation_Matrix.png)

-A closer look,
+Taking a closer look,

 ![Correlation Matrix_2](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Correlation_Matrix_2.png)

-We can see from the colormap that there are some pairs which are highly correlated to each other (closer to one).
-We can sort these out through some code.
+We can see from the colormap that there are some highly correlated pairs.
+This ranges from -1 to 1.
+1 being 100% related  We can sort these out through some code.

 Removing the highly correlated pairs (greater than .7), gives us the resultant heatmap below.